Grand Valley Spring Tournament Results

 EAGLES HAVE RETURNED

-Several Bald Eagles have been observed at the Preserve this month (November 2013).
+Bald Eagles occasionally start visiting Grand Valley in mid fall and continue their visits until late spring.
 The eagles are often observed at the Preserve between 9:00 a.m. and 11:00 a.m. and again between 2:30 p.m. and 4:30 p.m., but may visit the Preserve at any time during the day.
 If you don’t see them flying over the lakes in search of a coot for lunch, then look in two of their favorite perching locations.
 Check out the trees located just south of the curve on the main road near the lake or the Sycamore trees just west of the north lake near Rt.
 126. They are magnificent birds, so don’t forget your camera and binoculars so you can enjoy the show.